-Model Description Textual Requirements Textual requirements can be modeled using the Requirement element, and users can choose to work with the elements in a text tool such as the Specification Manager, directly in the Browser window in a hierarchy, or visually in a diagram.
+Model Description Textual Requirements Textual requirements can be modeled using the Requirement element, and users can choose to work with the elements in a

+Manager, directly in the Browser window in a hierarchy, or visually in a diagram.
 The Requirement element can be connected to other elements to describe a hierarchy of requirements, or to business goals or Use Cases and User Interface models.
-Through the Specification Manager Enterprise Architect allows the modeler to create, analyze and manage requirements in a text tool that resembles working in a spreadsheet but which is more powerful and gives the analyst access to other models, including the glossary and the domain models.
+Through the Specification Manager Enterprise Architect allows the modeler to create, analyze and manage requirements in a text tool that resembles working in a spreadsheet but which is more effective by giving the analyst access to other models, including the glossary and the domain models.